ahelii/ahelii.github.io/docfour.md

 ### (Optional) Step 3: Add Correct Answers
 To determine model accuracy:
 1. Open `answer.txt`
 2. Enter the correct next letter for each line in `input.txt` (case-insensitive).

-Example Happy New Ye(a)r
+Example Happy New Ye(a)r.
 ```
 a
 ```